VGoku/my-read-only/README.md

 Maybe, one day...
 Who knows, what life might bring.
 Did you see the hen cross the road?
 It was hending.
+What did the tree ask the other tree?
+Is that you barking.